asyongista/new-heavens-and-a-new-earth/Topics/WhyNewTestamentIsFabricated.md

-The New Testament is not reliable in proving that the events it describes actually happened or that its history is accurate.
-Looking at early Christian history, we see that it later came under Roman influence, especially under Emperor Constantine I. Constantine pushed and reshaped Christianity.
+The New Testament is not reliable in proving that the events it describes actually happened.
+Looking at early Christian history, we see that it started under Roman influence, especially under Emperor Constantine I. Constantine pushed and reshaped Christianity.

+When the earliest known manuscript, the Codex Sinaiticus (dated A.D.
+330–360), was discovered, the original New Testament writings were already lost and could no longer be recovered.
+It is possible to argue that the New Testament could have been fabricated by the Romans.

 To prove that, lets see the prophesy of Daniel in Daniel 7.